ssi-anik/laravel-amqp/readme.md

 ## Usage

-All the following are the same.
+The followings work the same.

 ```php
 use Anik\Amqp\ConsumableMessage;